 What does the STP mean for your area?

-Analysis by GPonline has found that the STP would lead to an 18% drop in GP numbers by 2021.
+Analysis by GPonline of the Somerset STP has found that it would lead to an 18% drop in GP numbers by 2021.

-Weston General Hospital A&E department has been closed overnight due to staffing shortages, hospital bosses made their decision following severe criticism about substandard patient care from the CCQ wh even noted that some patients were being treated in corridors.
+Weston General Hospital A&E department has been closed overnight due to staffing shortages, hospital bosses made their decision following severe criticism about substandard patient care from the CQC that noted that some patients were being treated in corridors.
+This has led to fears that the hospital will be downgraded and lose its A&E and critical care service.

 There are concerns over the future of the maternity unit at Bridgwater Hospital.